-Because of the heaviness, I labeled her a Deep Autumn, but said she was almost a blend of both Deep and Warm.
-I advised her to wear the warmest colors of the Deep Autumn, or the deepest colors of the Warm Autum palette.
+Because of the heaviness, I labeled her a Deep Autumn but said she was almost a blend of both Deep and Warm.
+I advised her to wear the warmest colors of the Deep Autumn or the deepest colors of the Warm Autumn palette.

-Note, I did not consider the deeper soft autumn, since at that time, the deeper soft autmn season was deep but muted.
+Note, I did not consider the deeper soft Autumn since, at that time, the deeper soft autumn season was deep but muted.
 Elena clearly needed warmth.